The Science in Exile Steering Committee takes office

 Among those fleeing their country are scientists, doctors, engineers and others with advanced technical training.
 The number of displaced and refugee scientists is unknown, but probably in the thousands and possibly exceeding 10,000.
 Even when they find refuge in a new country, the insecurity often continues, due to their precarious status.

 As highlighted by the 2021 UNESCO Science Report chapter “The integration of refugee and displaced scientists creates a win–win situation", the international community must ensure that those scholars’ skills and training do not go to waste and that they preserve and develop their expertise, both for their sakes, and for the benefit of their home and host countries.
 These individuals represent invaluable assets for the entire global scientific community.

-Within this framework, the Science in Exile initiative was officially launched in March 2021 by UNESCO-TWAS, in collaboration the International Science Council (ISC) and the InterAcademy Partnership (IAP), under the umbrella of Science International.
+Within this framework, the Science in Exile initiative was officially launched in March 2021 by UNESCO-TWAS, in collaboration the International Science Council (ISC) and the InterAcademy Partnership (IAP).
 The launch also coincides with the celebrations in 2021 of the 70th anniversary of the Geneva Convention on Refugees.